MarkVabulas/ultimon/README.md

 - [ ] Example client with WebGL rendering showing advanced procedurally generated graphics based on the sensor metrics
 - [x] Implemented an example for how to draw things as background and/or screensavers (currently, uses MapTiler) when the "server" connection is lost
 - [x] Implemented a WebGL example for an animated procedural background (Based on the famous example WebGL Fluid Simulation)
+- [x] User interface to make configuration and development/installation easier (things like helping with Node.JS/Python, and command-line arguments)
+- [ ] Passing variables statically into the index.html through the ini file, so we can have things like API-keys on a more intuitive basis/access

 ## Wishlist/To-Do